Reading view

 Think you know the facts?
 Put your knowledge to the test.
 Take the Fact Brief quiz

-Do Wisconsin election officials verify citizenship when a person registers to vote? is a post from Wisconsin Watch, a non-profit investigative news site covering Wisconsin since 2009.
+Does Mississippi rank higher than Wisconsin in fourth grade reading scores? is a post from Wisconsin Watch, a non-profit investigative news site covering Wisconsin since 2009.
 Please consider making a contribution to support our journalism.

 Reading Time: < 1 minute